gszep/gpuweb/Secure-HLSL-Explainer.md

     vector<int, 2> foo; // foo has "x" and "y" members. vector<int, 17> bar; // Error!
 No specialization provided for "length" == 17.

-WSL is guaranteed to compile generics by instantiation.
+Secure HLSL is guaranteed to compile generics by instantiation.
 This is observable, since functions can return pointers to their locals.
 Here is an example of this phenomenon:

     thread int^ allocate<uint>()
     {